DELAWARE MANUFACTURED HOME RELOCATION AUTHORITY

 202 Rent Increase Dispute Resolution Procedures

-AND NOW, this 15th day of August, 2013, the Delaware Manufactured Home Relocation Authority (the “Authority”), issues the following Order which shall be effective ten (10) days after the publication of this Order in the Delaware Registrar of Regulations:
+AND NOW, this 8th day of January, 2014, the Delaware Manufactured Home Relocation Authority (the “Authority”), issues the following Order and Public Notice:

-1. Pursuant to its statutory authority, the Authority has proposed for adoption a comprehensive set of emergency regulations (the "Proposed Regulations") to be used in the administration of the Rent Justification Dispute Procedures set forth in 25 Del.C. §7043.
+1. Pursuant to its statutory authority, at the Authority’s board meeting held on January 7, 2014, the Authority adopted a resolution proposing for adoption a comprehensive set of regulations and guidelines (the "Proposed Regulations") to be used in the administration of the Rent Justification Dispute Procedures set forth in 25 Del.C. §7043.

 2. The Rent Justification Dispute Procedures, by statute, apply to all manufactured home community leases expiring on or after November 30, 2013.
-Accordingly, the Authority anticipates receiving rent increase notices that may trigger the dispute resolution procedures set forth in the statute within the next thirty (30) days.
-Accordingly, due to time restraints, it is necessary to establish emergency regulations to provide manufactured home community owners and tenants with guidelines and procedures to be used pending the adoption of final regulations by the Authority.
+Due to time restraints, it was necessary to establish emergency regulations to provide manufactured home community owners and tenants with guidelines and procedures to be used pending the adoption of final regulations and guidelines by the Authority.

 NOW THEREFORE, for the reasons set forth above, IT IS ORDERED:

-2. That pursuant to 29 Del.C. §1134, the Authority shall transmit a copy of this Order and the Regulations to the Delaware Register of Regulations for publication in the next issue of the Delaware Register of Regulations.
+4. The Authority shall transmit a copy of this Order and the Proposed Regulations to the Delaware Registrar of Regulations for publication in the next issue of the Delaware Register of Regulations.

 BY ORDER OF THE AUTHORITY: